UMEP-dev/UMEP-Docs/docs/source/UMEPforProcessing.rst

    * - SEBEVisual
      - Will not be migrated
    * - SolweigAnalyzer
-     - Parts will be migrated
+     - READY (only spatial section migrated)
    * - SUEWSAnalyzer
-     - Parts will be migrated
+     - READY (only spatial section migrated)